-Every good thing comes with its downsides, and the case is the same here with NVMe storage, which gives rise to performance issues and results in added cost and inconvenience.
+Every good thing has its downsides, and the case is the same here with NVMe storage, which gives rise to performance issues and results in added cost and inconvenience.
 A few of the common mistakes and errors that can be avoided are:

-- Remember, NVMe is a communication interface and storage protocol, not a storage media device.
+- NVMe is a communication interface and storage protocol, not a storage media device.

 - Deploy pooled SSD storage across the data center, which places a cache of SSD storage before higher capacity drives to provide cost-efficient and enhanced performance.

-- Don’t judge an NVMe SSD on the base of price; it can cost you in endurance, quality of service, and most I/O consistency.
+- Don’t judge an NVMe SSD based on price; it can cost you endurance, service quality, and most I/O consistency.

 - Don’t deploy NVMe on top of the same architecture used for conventional flash, as the traditional controller can only handle low levels of I/O processing and create latency and cap performance.

 Storage technology has advanced drastically over the past decade.
-Before the advent of SSDs, hard drives were the only storage type accessible and were pretty slow, but the systems at that time were also not that efficient to need faster storage.
-When SSDs came, they entirely changed the scenario for storage media, with their blazing speeds and convenient form factor.
+Before the advent of SSDs, hard drives were the only storage type accessible and were pretty slow, but the systems at that time were also not that efficient and needed faster storage.
+When SSDs came, they entirely changed the scenario for storage media with their blazing speeds and convenient form factor.

-Considering the potential exemplary performance of NAND-based SSDs, it was indeed clear that the new bus and protocol would eventually be replacing the dilapidated HHDs or for that matter, the SATA SSDs as well.
-Still, as the early SSDs were quite slow and massive, it deemed more feasible to use the existing SATA storage infrastructure.
+Considering the potential exemplary performance of NAND-based SSDs, it was clear that the new bus and protocol would eventually be replacing the dilapidated HHDs or, for that matter, the SATA SSDs.
+Still, as the early SSDs were relatively slow and massive, using the existing SATA storage infrastructure was deemed more feasible.